 if at the punishment stage of a trial the offender proves that he voluntarily released the victim in a safe place, the conviction for an aggravated kidnapping is reduced to a felony of the second degree.
 This charge can result in incarceration in prison for any term of not more than 20 years or less than 2 years, and a possible fine up to $10,000.

-Finding a Lawyer for Aggravated Kidnapping in Harris County, TX
+Finding a Lawyer for Aggravated Kidnapping in Harris County or Fort Bend County

 Have you or a loved one been charged with kidnapping or related charges in the Greater Houston area?
 Call James G. Sullivan and Associates today for a free consultation.